sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Use ``ipv4.grid.surfsara.nl`` for storage clients that have problems with IPv6.

 ``webdav-cert.grid.sara.nl`` and ``ipv4.grid.surfsara.nl`` are single virtual machines.
 Their bandwidth is limited.
-Do not use these interfaces interface for batch processing.
+Do not use these interfaces for batch processing.

 .. note:: To run the examples below you need to have a :abbr:`UI (User Interface)` (or :abbr:`CUA (SURFsara's Central User Administration)`) account that is configured within dCache and authorized to the data you want to access.
 Contact us if you need assistance with that.